-5. The Panel also recognises that individual UoAs do not have firm or rigidly definable boundaries, and that certain aspects of research are naturally inter-disciplinary or span the boundaries between individual UoAs, whether within the Panel or across panels.
-The Panel will adopt the arrangements for assessing inter-disciplinary submissions as set out in paragraphs 39-40 of the General Panel Guidelines.

-6. The Panel recognises the increasingly pervasive role that computer science and information technology plays across the full spectrum of scholarly disciplines.
+- 5. The Panel recognises that certain aspects of research are naturally inter-disciplinary or span the boundaries between individual UoAs, whether within the Panel or across panels.
+The Panel will adopt the arrangements for assessing inter-disciplinary submissions as set out in paragraphs 39-40 of the General Panel Guidelines. - 6.
+The Panel recognises the increasingly pervasive role that computer science and information technology plays across the full spectrum of scholarly disciplines.
 Therefore, the Panel has no presumption about any limits on the areas of inter-disciplinary research that are relevant to the Panel.
 However, inter-disciplinary submissions to the Panel are still expected to contain significant contributions to computer science and information technology (and possibly significant contributions to other areas) and not merely be applications of existing computing techniques to other areas.
 The Panel will rely on its inter-disciplinary champion to resolve questions regarding the assessment of inter-disciplinary outputs.